 Check-in and Arrival

-We kindly ask that guests do not arrive at reception to check-in until 3pm until further notice.
-This is so that our Housekeeping Team has time to implement the additional standards for our guests safety.
+We kindly ask that guests do not arrive at reception to check-in until 3pm.
+This is so that our Housekeeping Team has time to implement the additional cleaning and ensure the highest cleaning standards for our guests safety.

 In order to adhere to government guidelines, we now ask that all guests wear a face covering on arrival at the hotel and continue to wear it throughout their stay, whilst moving around the public spaces.
 Face coverings do not need to be worn in Rhosyn restaurant whilst dining or whilst relaxing in one of our squishy armchairs or sofas.